 What Are the Three Most Common Inventory Control Models?

 Each inventory model uses a different method to figure out how much inventory you need.
-Your business will decide which one to use.
+Here are the three inventory control models often used by Indian SME manufacturers:

 1. Economic Order Quantity (EOQ)

-The EOQ number will be meaningless if you frequently experience fluctuation in your inventory or order quantity.
+The EOQ number is not useful if you frequently experience fluctuation in your inventory or order quantity.

 2. Inventory Production Quantity

-This Economic Production Quantity, or EPQ, instructs you on how many items to order for your company in a single batch to cut down on setup and holding expenses.
+This Economic Production Quantity, or EPQ, tells you how many items you have to order for your company in a single batch to cut down on setup and holding expenses.
 It is based on the idea that each order is delivered to your company by your supplier in pieces rather than as a whole product.

-This model might be a good fit for your company if, like an automotive provider, you typically place inventory orders from suppliers in pieces rather than in bulk or if the demand for your products is steady over time.
+This model might be a good fit for your company if you place inventory orders from suppliers in pieces rather than in bulk or if the demand for your products is steady over time.

 3. ABC Analysis